kstep/graphicsmagick/www/index.rst

 including Linux.
 It also runs under `Windows <INSTALL-windows.html>`_ '98 and later ('98, ME, NT 4.0, 2000, and XP), and MacOS-X.

-Major developments appearing in GraphicsMagick 1.3:
+Major developments which appeared in GraphicsMagick 1.3:

   * Algorithms are re-written so that they are accelerated via OpenMP_.
     OpenMP_ allows you to take advantage of those extra cores in your